codingMustache/codingMustache/README.md

 ## Joke of the Day

-In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+What do you call a cow with no legs?
+Ground beef.

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Which of the following languages is used as a scripting language in the Unity 3D game engine?
- 1. .svg
+ 1. C++
- 2. .jpeg
+ 2. Objective-C
- 3. .png
+ 3. C#
- 4. .gif
+ 4. Java

 <details>
   <summary>Answer</summary>
-  .svg
+  C#
 </details>